LEADING OFF: Brewers, Twins on brink of some bubbly

 BREWING SOME BUBBLY

 The Brewers are on the verge of another postseason berth.
 Milwaukee can lock up an NL wild card with a win over Cincinnati or losses by the Cubs and Mets.
-Just like last season, when the Brewers put on a late rush to take the NL Central title, the Brewers have closed in on a playoff spot with a September flourish.
-They've won 16 of 18, positioning themselves for a wild-card showdown with Washington.
+Just like last season, when the Brewers put on a late rush to take the NL Central title, they have closed in on a playoff spot with a September flourish.
+They've won 16 of 18, positioning themselves for a wild-card showdown with Washington, and they trail St. Louis by 2 1/2 games in the NL Central.
 Jordan Lyles starts for Milwaukee against the Reds.
 He's 6-1 with a 2.35 in 10 starts since being acquired from Pittsburgh.

 CENTRAL POWER